-Considering her career Nikki says “The best thing about my job is the freedom that we give to people we support.
+Considering her career, Nikki says, “The best thing about working in adult social care is the freedom that we give to people we support.
 They are able to choose what they want to do – there’s no specific timetable, we’re giving people freedom of choice and the independence to make their own decisions.

-“If you have passion to make a difference to someone’s life, if you can teach someone some specific life skill – then go for it.
+“If you have the passion to make a difference in someone’s life, if you can teach someone some specific life skill – then go for it.

 She says that she has “never felt more fulfilled” than now, supporting people with learning disabilities and autism.

-Nikki has been working through the pandemic and admitted that it had been challenging at times but that the people she supports have coped admirably.
+Nikki worked through the pandemic and admitted that it had been challenging at times, but that the people she supports coped admirably.

-Ms Smith added that she was grateful that society finally seems to be recognising the importance of social care work.
+Ms Smith added that she was grateful that society finally seems to be recognising the importance of working in adult social care.

-“At the beginning it felt like we were not thought of as equal, we weren’t included.
-It was good to see this has changed – it was nice that we got noticed, that they were showing people in care setting on the telly...I’m so glad it finally happened.”
+“At the beginning, it felt like we were not thought of as equal, we weren’t included.
+It was good to see this has changed – it was nice that we got noticed, that they were showing people in a care setting on the telly…I’m so glad it finally happened.”